 On Friday 13th March 1970 around 100 people stormed the gates at night with stakes, crucifixes and bibles and had to be fought back by the police.

 For me the most difficult and fascinating part of the Vampire story are the two rival protagonists, a witch who was also a tobacconist… and an exorcist who also ran a photographic studio.
+Both wanted to be the hero of the story.

 As I researched the story I listened to literally hours of audio recordings of the two men.
 Separately of course!
 They hate each other so much they wont even consent to be on the same thread in an online chat forum let alone be together for an actual interview.
 As I listened to them talk, their personalities started to emerge.
 I realised that their magical antagonism is at the heart of the Vampire phenomenon– it has, in a weird way, fuelled it.

-The more I read, the more I realised that memory- and even truth itself- can be nebulous and difficult to pin down.
+The more eye-witness accounts I read, the more I realised that memory- and even truth itself- can be nebulous and difficult to pin down.
 Almost every so called ‘fact’ in the case is contested by one or other of the people involved.